List of Green Bay Packers Pro Bowl selections

 Pro Bowl selections are made by a cumulative vote by three groups that hold equal weight: coaches, players and fans.
 Based on the results of the vote, each team is filled out based on generic positions on offense, defense and special teams.
 Prior to the institution of the Pro Bowl Games in 2023, the players with the most votes were named starters, while the remainder of the selectees were reserves.
 In the event that a Pro Bowl selectee is unable to participate in the Pro Bowl, either for health reasons or the fact they are playing in the Super Bowl right after the Pro Bowl, alternates are named in the players' place.
 These players are still considered official Pro Bowl selectees.
 The coaching staffs for each team have been selected in various ways, with the common option being the coaching staffs of the team with the best record in each conference who were not going to the Super Bowl given the honors.
 With the onset of the Pro Bowl Games, the NFL now selects the coaching staffs for the flag football game.
 Players for each team are paid for their participation, with a higher sum going to the winning team.
 Throughout the life of the Pro Bowl, awards have been given out to recognize the best player or players of the game.
 From 2016 to 2022, an award was given to an offensive and defensive most valuable player (MVP).

 The Packers have had representatives at the Pro Bowl every year since 1950 except for nine seasons.
 The Packers' first selections in the inaugural Pro Bowl in 1951 were running back Billy Grimes and defensive tackle Ed Neal.
 The 1963 Pro Bowl and 1968 Pro Bowl each included nine Packers, the most that the team has ever sent to the Pro Bowl.
 Quarterback Aaron Rodgers holds the team record for most Pro Bowl selections with 10, while Forrest Gregg (nine selections), Brett Favre (nine selections) and Willie Wood (eight selections) round out the top four.
 Four Packers have been given a Pro Bowl MVP award.
-The most recent Pro Bowl selectees for the Packers were Rashan Gary, Josh Jacobs and Xavier McKinney for the 2025 Pro Bowl Games.
+The most recent Pro Bowl selections for the Packers were Keisean Nixon and Micah Parsons for the 2026 Pro Bowl Games.